AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ---
 # Dynamic Chat Overview {#dynamic-chat-overview}

 Dynamic Chat allows you to leverage an easy-to-use interface to target both people and accounts visiting your website.
 Collect relevant content such as name, contact information, and free text.
-Site visitors can also book meetings with your Sales Team.
+Site visitors can also chat with a live agent and even book meetings with your Sales Team.
 Dynamic Chat activity and engagement data can be used to add members to Marketo programs and trigger cross-channel activities.

    >[!TIP]
    >